-Equipment Corporation achieved sales of over $14 billion, reached the Fortune 50, and was second only to IBM as a computer
+Corporation achieved sales of over $14 billion, reached the Fortune 50, and was second only to IBM as a computer manufacturer.

-ultimately failed as a business and was sold to Compaq Corporation in 1998.
+a business and was sold to Compaq Corporation in 1998.
 This fascinating modern Greek tragedy by Ed Schein, a high-level consultant

 to DEC for 40 years, shows how DEC's unique corporate culture contributed both to its early successes and later to an

 rigidity that caused its ultimate downfall.